storj/docs/app/node/faq/how-to-add-an-additional-drive/page.md

 If you want to add an additional new node, you can use the next free port or simply increase the previous used port by 1, for example - `28968`.

 If you run multiple nodes on the same device, you will need a unique port for the dashboard too.
-The default port for the dashboard is `14002` TCP.&#x20;
+The default port for the dashboard is `14002` TCP.

 ```Text
 # server address of the api gateway and frontend app